ondrejsevcik/ondrejsevcik.com/app/blog/_content/merge-git-repos.md

-import BlogPostLayout from "../../../components/blog-post-layout" import WarningBox from "../../../components/blog/warning-box" import InfoBox from "../../../components/blog/info-box" import Figure from "../../../components/blog/figure" import gitFoldersBeforeAfterImg from "./git-folders-before-after.png" import gitHistoryBeforeAfterMergeImg from "./git-history-before-after-merge.png"

-export const meta = {
+---
-  title: "How to Merge Git Repository Into Monorepo",
+title: "How to Merge Git Repository Into Monorepo"
-  description:
-    "Step-by-step tutorial on how to merge one repository into another one while keeping all its history.",
+description: "Step-by-step tutorial on how to merge one repository into another one while keeping all its history."
-  date: "2019-08-23",
+date: "2019-08-23"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Merging two unrelated git repositories into one might look like an ambitious task, but once you understand what's happening, you will find out it's pretty simple.